m50d/m50d.github.com/_posts/2016-06-25-a-strange-game.md

 Not that control always works out for *Gundam* characters.
 I'm currently near the end of *Iron Blooded Orphans*, where the princess-type character starts the conflict - only to find the exigencies of war push her further into a particular role. *Gundam* has always been anti-war, and one side of that is the belief that no-one (or very few people) actually wants it.
 This necessarily leads to a certain weakness of character - people don't want to fight but have let themselves be swept along with it - just as Kira has in this series.
 One could argue that's realism at work, but it doesn't make for great viewing.

-Kira, then, is the weakest link here - at times seeming like the notorious "self-insert lead" archetype.
+Kira, then, is the weakest link here.
+An episode or two ago I was talking about how interesting his conflicts were - but that only holds if we can see them.